List of Ranma ½ characters: Nabiki Tendo

 Nabiki tends to sell useful or nonworking items others have need of, and ships images of Ranma's girl form to admirers.
 Although a hedonist who generally takes a laid-back amused approach to the regular chaos, she has keen observation skills and a mean sense of humor.
 She is a flexible strategist, an expert actress who is capable of lying or faking sentiments without the slightest guilt, and is generally unflappable.
-She, however, does harbor a vague sympathy with Kuno (her classmate) as she affectionately calls him "Kuno Baby".
+She, however, does harbor a vague sympathy with Kuno (her classmate) as she affectionately calls him "Kuno-chan" ("Kuno Baby").

 She has been stated to not possess any maidenly feelings, but she isn't above using her attractive appearance as a lure.
 In the "Bean-Gun Plant" story, Nabiki invested some of her earnings in stocks, but she is unwilling to spend her own money.
 She would rather steal Akane's wardrobe, get spoiled by an admirer, or empty Soun's savings to buy expensive items.
 She was briefly engaged to Ranma after Akane got frustrated with him, and rented him out as slave labour, but she also brought the two back together after Ranma seemed to demand too much effort.

 Some of her more extreme acts include ruining her family to win a bet, blackmailing anybody with a crush on her for everything she can get, destroying Nodoka's house for entertainment, her sister's wedding for the chance of gifts, engineering the injury of a rival swindler while feigning affection, framing Ranma himself for attempted rape, despite him saving her life, or even casually selling female Ranma to a criminal casino.
 The only characters within the Dojo that don't seem to run any debts with her are Akane and Kasumi, though she sees her own efforts towards uniting Ranma and Akane as a tab that Ranma eventually has to pay.